GuardianUI/documentation/README.md

 ### [GuardianTest](https://github.com/GuardianUI/guardianui)
 The GuardianUI Test framework ("GuardianTest") is a frontend testing tool built to suit the demands of crypto organizations and developers.

-It extends the popular [Playwright](https://playwright.dev/) testing framework to allow developers to easily:
+It extends the popular [Playwright](https://playwright.dev/) testing framework so developers can easily:

 * Engage with local deployments, staging deployments, OR live production
 * Perform tests on any EVM compatible chain